Oregon Coast | The Best Places To Stop On A Oregon Coast Road Trip

 Photo courtesy of Flickr

-Cape Perpetua near Yachats is a current favorite.
+Cape Perpetua near Yachats is a current favourite.
 I stopped here on my latest road trip along the Oregon Coast.
 I only had a short time to spare but I’m keen on coming back.
-It was raining since it was early December so I am putting a visit in the summer on my to do list.
+It was raining since it was early December so I am putting a visit in the summer on my to-do list.
 I did a bit of research into the area and there is a stunning hike to a viewpoint as well.

 Powerful waves at Devil’s Churn